natevCc/python-docker-test/README.md

 ## Script

-The script uses a dummy web scarping site for testing and practicing: https://books.toscrape.com/
+The script uses a dummy web scraping site for testing and practicing: https://books.toscrape.com/

 The script has the following functionality: